pariminaresh/chef-web-docs/chef_master/source/deprecations_json_auto_inflate.rst

 .. end_tag

-This deprecation was added in Chef 12.7.2, and will be removed permanently in Chef 13.
+This deprecation was added in Chef 12.7.2, and JSON auto inflation will be removed permanently in Chef 13.

 Example
 =====================================================